mmbman/Katagiri/1987-04-24-Platform-Sutra-Talk-7.md

 Okay, one more.
 Page 114:

-> “If you give rise to genuine Prajna contemplation and illumination, in the space of an instant all false thoughts are extinguished.
+> “If you give rise to genuine Prajñā contemplation and illumination, in the space of an instant all false thoughts are extinguished.
 If you recognize your self-nature, in a single moment of enlightenment you will arrive at the stage of a Buddha.”

 This is salvation, it’s exactly salvation. *Salvation* means peace, perfect peace.
 Perfect peace and harmony.